Brunei–Israel relations

 Brunei and Israel do not have bilateral relations, and Brunei does not recognize Israel as a state.
 Brunei does not accept Israeli passports and Brunei passports are not valid for travel to Israel.

 History

-Since Brunei independence in 1984 no relations were established between Brunei and Israel.
-In 1988 Brunei recognized the Palestinian Declaration of Independence of the Palestine Liberation Organization (PLO).
+Since Brunei independence in 1984, no relations were established between Brunei and Israel.
+In 1988, Brunei recognized the Palestinian Declaration of Independence of the Palestine Liberation Organization (PLO).

-In 1999 a representative of the Bruneian Sultan have visited Israel for business convection to meet with Israeli businessmen.
+In 1999, a representative of the Bruneian Sultan have visited Israel for a business convection to meet with Israeli businessmen.

+Brunei criticized Israel's actions during the 2021 Israel–Palestine crisis, and together with Indonesia and Malaysia urged the United Nations to end "the atrocities carried out against the Palestinian people".
+In June, Sagi Karni, Israel's ambassador to Singapore, said that Israel would be willing to establish diplomatic relations with southeast Asia's Muslim-majority countries, including Brunei: "We are willing to talk, we are willing to meet, and the door is open as far as we are concerned.
+I don't think it's so difficult to find us."